Caproni Ca.60: Test flights

 The Transaereo was taken out of its hangar for the first time on January 20, 1921, and on that day it was extensively photographed.
 On January 21, the aircraft was scheduled to be put in the water for the first time, and a cameraman had been hired to shoot some sequences of the aircraft floating on the lake.
 Because of the low level of the lake and of some difficulties related to the slipway that connected the hangar with the surface of the lake, the flying boat could not reach the water.
 After receiving De Siebert's authorization, the slipway was lengthened on January 24, and then again on 28.
 Operations were carried on among problems and obstacles until February 6, when Caproni was informed that 30 wing ribs had broken and needed to be repaired before the beginning of test flights.
 He was infuriated, and kept his employees awake through the night to allow the tests to begin on February 7.
-The ribs were fixed, but then a starter was found broken, causing Caproni's frustration, so that the tests had to be postponed again.
+The ribs were fixed, but then a starter was found broken, further exacerbating Caproni's frustration.
+As a result the tests had to be postponed again.

 On February 9, finally, the Transaereo was put in the water its engines running smoothly and it started taxiing on the surface of the lake.
 The pilot was Federico Semprini, a former military flight instructor who was known for having once looped a Caproni Ca.3 heavy bomber.
 He would be the test pilot in all the subsequent trials of the Transaereo; no tests were going to be performed with more than one pilot on board.

 Always keeping on the water surface, the aircraft made some turns, then accelerated simulating a takeoff run, then made other maneuvers in front of Gianni Caproni and other important representatives of the Italian aviation in the 1920s: Giulio Macchi and Alessandro Tonini of Nieuport-Macchi, Raffaele Conflenti of SIAI.
 The tests were soon interrupted by the worsening of the weather conditions, but their outcome was positive.
 The aircraft had proved responsive to the controls, maneuverable and stable; it seemed to be too light towards the bow and at the end of the day some water was found to have leaked inside the fuselage, but Caproni was satisfied.

 On the next day, after reconsidering some of his calculations, Caproni decided to load the bow of the Transaereo with ballast before carrying out further tests, in order to keep the aircraft from pitching up excessively.